dddrrreee/cs49n-20spr/labs/README.md

      driver to measure distance using sonar.
 Again, we'll work directly from a datasheet.

-These are not done yet:
+#### Less basic devices [***NOT DONE***]

+  6. [ADC](7-adc/): many cheap devices are analog --- they communicate information by varying an output between 0 and some maximum voltage.
+     Since pi GPIO pins only state that whether an input voltage is 0 or 3.3v (read as a 1), we cannot connect analog devices directly.
+     This lab shows how to use a cheap analog-to-digital (ADC) to convert these analog values to ones the pi can read.

-  6. [lightstrip](6-ws2812b/): do the neopixel as part of basic devices?
+  7. [lightstrip](6-ws2812b/): do the neopixel as part of basic devices?
+     Have them make an equivalizer?

-  5. [ir](5-ir/): we use a simple IR device to reverse engineer a remote control protocol.
+  8. [i2c](5-ir/): we use a simple IR device to reverse engineer a remote control protocol.
 We then transmit this using an IR emitting LED and verify that it is accurate.
 As usual, you cross check your code against everyone elses.

+  9. [esp8622](8-esp): we show how to use an ESP8622 to communicate between r/pi's.

+#### Synthesis [***NOT DONE***]
+  - combine the ADC+mic+lightstrip into an equalizer.
+  - combine the accel+lightstrip+esp into a remote wearable display.
+  - use virtualization to convert the esp to a remote setup where r/pi code runs on laptop and it sends commands to a remote set of pi's.  probably use a UDP server.